Palku/dLabCodingTest/README.md

 Then pick which one you want to parse and it will both use the Console Output & Xml Output(will create a [filename.xml])

 # Total time spent is currently about 6-8 hours.

+# How I took on the task.
+I did this as I would with any other coding task, first I tried to come up with a solution.
+In this case I wanted to do new things so used some parts I normally dont use.
+Like newer C# features and AutoFac for my IOC needs.
+And as I normally do I used Chat GPT here as well for refactoring suggestions and cumbersome code generating like unit-tests.